Soccer Vs. Football Field: Big Comparison Guide

 • Numerals in Multiples of 10

-As we can see from the field markings listed above, the only thing that the soccer and football field have in common in this term is the color of the markings.
+As we can see from the field markings listed above, the only thing the soccer and football fields have in common in this term is the color of the markings.

 The two sports have such a different set of markings that it would never be possible to use the fields interchangeably.